 PM 2.5 presents a public health problem in many areas worldwide, especially large cities in rapidly developing countries such as Beijing, China, where this study was conducted.

 One specific type of substance causing poor air quality is particulate matter.
 Particulate matter is a major air pollutant that is composed of mixtures of extremely small particles and liquid droplets.
-Particle pollution is made up of a number of components, including acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles.
+Particle pollution is made up of a number of components, including certain products of combustion, acids (such as nitrates and sulfates), organic chemicals, metals, and soil or dust particles.

 Particulate matter is categorized based on the size of the particles (coarse, fine and ultrafine).
 Coarse particles are classified as particles from 2.5 μm to 10 μm (PM10).
 These particles are found near roadways and other sources of dust such as construction sites and some factories.
-These particles are capable of being inhaled through normal bodies and may even reach the lungs.
-Fine particles, on the other hand, are smaller than 2.5 μm (PM2.5), and are mainly found after combustion, including forest fires, gas emitted from power plants, factories, and automobiles.
+These particles are capable of being inhaled through normal bodies and may reach the lungs.
+Fine particles, on the other hand, are smaller than 2.5 μm (PM2.5), and are mainly formed as a product of combustion.
+In and around Beijing, this combustion is primarily associated with emissions from coal power plants, certain types of industries and factories, and automobiles.
+Since Beijing relies heavily on the use of coal for power generation and hot water production and has seen a rapid growth in automobile and truck traffic in the last decade, annual average PM 2.5 concentrations are currently some of the highest in the world.
 PM2.5 also can reduce visibility, producing haze and smog.
 Ultrafine particles (UFP) are smaller than 100 nanometers in diameter.

 PM 2.5 can have seriousconsequences on the health of individuals.
 Exposure to such particles can affect both one’s lungs and heart.
 Numerous scientific studies have linked pollution exposure to a variety of problems, including premature death in people with heart or lung disease, heart attacks, irregular heartbeat, aggravated asthma, decreased lung function, lung irritation, coughing, and difficult breathing.